MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

   * Rename NodeKeyAndSourceIp to NodeKeyAndDestinationIp
   * Move away from Azure ids for node keys
     * Use unique identifiers for node keys
+      * Need to think about brittleness in unit tests - where tests need to know how/order ids are allocate
     * Put Azure id into node name field
     * Run shortener on Labyrinth graph, as necessary
   * Decide whether to improve subnet unit test design for NSG
     * Issue is that NSG spec must be converted into inbound and outbound rules.
 These are hard-coded into the mock today.
 Assuming there will be other tests that will want to use the inbound and outbound rules.
 Perhaps nsg1 needs to be built from the concatendation of nsg1Inbound and nsg1Outbound.
   * Naming consistency: convertNetworkSecurityGroup vs convertNIC, convertVNET
+  * Remove services.getInternetKey()
+    * The resource graph is the sole owner of this key
   * Review implementations and unit tests
     * convertIp
       * Rework to take parent node key